“Comment is free, but facts are sacred.”

 The purpose of this Web site, and an accompanying column in the Sunday print edition of The Washington Post, is to “truth squad” the statements of political figures regarding issues of great importance, be they national, international or local.
 As a presidential election approaches, we will increasingly focus on statements made in the heat of the presidential contest.
 But we will not be limited to political charges or countercharges.
 We will seek to explain difficult issues, provide missing context and provide analysis and explanation of various “code words” used by politicians, diplomats and others to obscure or shade the truth.

 The success of this project depends, to a great extent, on the involvement of you–the reader.
 We will rely on our readers to send us suggestions on topics to fact check and tips on erroneous claims by political candidates, interest groups, and the media.
-Readers can even vote on what topics they need to have addressed.
 Once we have posted an item on a subject, we invite your comments and contributions.
 You can follow us on Twitter at GlennKesslerWP or friend us on Facebook.
 We welcome comments and suggestions via tweets (Include #FactCheckThis in your tweet) or on our Facebook page.

 You can also email us at firstname.lastname@example.org.